George Affleck (entrepreneur): Early life and education

-He has three children, two from his first marriage (Piers & Evelyn Affleck) and one with his partner, Amanda Bates (Marketing Executive) (Quinn A).
-They currently live in downtown Vancouver.

 Career

-Radio Host
+Media career (1991—1998)

-(1991–1998) Affleck's career in Broadcast Journalism included a regular guest hosting spot on CBC's Saturday Show and Sunday Show, later renamed North-by-Northwest.
-He was a regular contributor to Definitely Not the Opera and a writer/broadcaster on the Early Edition, BC Almanac and The Afternoon Show.
+Affleck began his career in broadcast journalism as a regular guest host on CBC's Saturday Show and Sunday Show, later renamed North-by-Northwest.
+He was a regular contributor to Definitely Not the Opera as well as a writer and broadcaster on the Early Edition, BC Almanac and The Afternoon Show.

-Affleck was also a documentary producer for RadioSonic.
-He was a freelance feature reporter for CBC News and a producer for news and current affairs with CBC Radio in Vancouver.
-Affleck was also a music story producer on Realtime.
+Affleck worked as a documentary producer for RadioSonic, and a music story producer on Realtime.
+He was also a freelance feature reporter for CBC News and a producer for news and current affairs programming with CBC Radio in Vancouver.